Create a Role Hierarchy

 After completing this unit, you’ll be able to:

-- Explain how a role hierarchy is different from an org chart.
+- Explain how the role hierarchy is different from an org chart.

 - Create and assign roles to simplify access to records.

-A role hierarchy works together with sharing settings to determine the levels of access users have to your Salesforce data.
+The role hierarchy works together with organization-wide default sharing settings to determine the levels of access users have to your Salesforce data.
 Users can access the data of all the users directly below them in the hierarchy.

 Users who need to see a lot of data (such as the CEO, executives, or other management) often appear near the top of the hierarchy.
 But role hierarchies don’t have to match your org chart.
 Each role in the hierarchy just represents a level of data access that a user or group of users needs.

-Implementing a role hierarchy in the platform is easy once you have an idea of what the hierarchy should look like.
-It’s best to start with your company’s org chart and then consolidate different job titles into single roles wherever possible.
+Implementing the role hierarchy in the platform is easy once you have an idea of what the hierarchy should look like.
+It’s best to start with your company’s org chart and then consolidate different job titles into single roles based on record access wherever possible.
+Role hierarchies don’t have to match your organization chart exactly.
+Instead, each role in the hierarchy should represent a level of data access that a user or group of users needs.

 For example, if a software development group has a staff software engineer and a junior software engineer, these positions can be consolidated into a single Software Engineer role in the hierarchy.
 Once that’s done, you can get started defining the role hierarchy itself.